mohd-sahil/A-B-Testing/README.md

   * Uses Actual Site Visitors
   * Data-Driven Decision Making

-As we have seen lots of company applications and benefits to the company using this test.
-So, A/B testing is pretty much required for the company for a rapid expansion of that company.
+**Therefore A/B testing is required for solving the business problems in a scientific way**